Path integral approach to universal dynamics of reservoir computers: Universality

 Performing these transformations, finally we obtain the averaged generating function and the effective action in the following form:

 $I_1$ is defined as

 where $\bar{I}_1$ is given by

 Although \siki{e:DefI1} and \siki{e:DefI1bar} are a little bit complicated, we do not have to calculate any more.
 In the large-$N$ limit, the saddle point approximation for the integration over $C_n^a$ and $\widehat{C}_n^a$ becomes exact.
 From \siki{e:DefI1} and \siki{e:DefI1bar}, it is obvious that the saddle point depends $P_J$ only through $\kappa_n$ i.e. $K(q)$, and so does $\Psi$.
-This means that the eigenvalue spectrum $\rho$ can be classified by $K(q)$ in the large-$N$ limit.

-Therefore, we proved that each class of the eigenvalue spectrum of the large random matrix $J$ has one-to-one correspondence to each universality class.
+The above result means that the eigenvalue spectrum $\rho$ can be classified by $K(q)$ in the large-$N$ limit.
+In other words, we have proved that each class of the eigenvalue spectrum of the large random matrix $J$ has one-to-one correspondence to each universality class.
 In particular, when we apply this discussion to the Gauss class, we reproduce the Girko's circular law~\cite{Sommer1988,Girko1985}.

-For confirmation of the above correspondence, we performe numerical calculations of eigenvalue spectrum for several universality classes, shown in \zu{f:EigenvalueSpectrum}.
-As for the Gaussian distribution \zu{f:EigenvalueSpectrum} (a), the eigenvalues are located almost uniformly in the unit disk, except the real axis and the region around $z=1.5$.
+For demonstrations of the above correspondence, we have performed numerical calculations of eigenvalue spectrum for several universality classes, shown in \zu{f:EigenvalueSpectrum}.
+As for the Gaussian distribution (\zu{f:EigenvalueSpectrum} (a)), the eigenvalues are located almost uniformly in the unit disk, except the real axis and the region around $z=1.5$.
 This uniformness is the result of Girko's circular law.
 The dense region of eigenvalues on the real axis is caused by the finite size effect, which has been discussed in Ref.\cite{Sommer1988}.
 Furthermore, the dense region around $z=1.5$ is caused from the effect of non-zero mean $(E[J_{ij}]=J_0/N=1.5/N)$ of the random matrix $J_{ij}$.
 This is because the peak of this region appears around the mean $\bar{\mu}=J_0$ of $K$, when we change the mean to $J_0=1,1.5,2$.